OJ/bsides-2017-ctf-docker/README.md

 ## FAQ

+> Wait.. can't I just attach to the running container and cheat?

+Yes, you can.
+Don't do that.
+It's lame, it's against the spirit of this release, and you won't learn as much.
+Do it the proper way!

 > Can I produce a write-up for a challenge, or live-stream the process of completing it?

 Yes, please do.
 Let us know when you publish/stream by hitting us up on [Twitter](https://twitter.com/bsidescbr).